 Ongoing studies suggest the birth control patch is as effective as the birth control pill.
 That means that about 9 out of 100 couples will have an unintended pregnancy during the first year of use.
-Of course, a woman's chance of getting pregnant depends on whether she uses the patch correctly.
+Of course, the chance of pregnancy depends on using the patch correctly.
 Delaying or missing a weekly application or removing a patch too early reduces its effectiveness and increases the chance of pregnancy.

-For young women who weigh more than 198 pounds (90 kilograms), the contraceptive patch may be less effective in preventing pregnancy.
-If a young woman has any health conditions or is taking any medications, that might interfere with the patch.
-How effective the patch is at preventing pregnancy also depends on whether the girl finds it convenient to use, and whether she remembers to wear it correctly all the time.
+For someone who weigh more than 198 pounds (90 kilograms), the contraceptive patch may be less effective in preventing pregnancy.
+Some health conditions and medicines also might interfere with the patch.
+How effective the patch is also depends on whether it's convenient to use and worn all the time.

 Abstinence (not having sex or any type of intimate genital contact) is the only method that always prevents pregnancy and STDs.

 The birth control patch is a safe and effective method of birth control.
-Most young women who use the patch have no side effects.
-Smoking cigarettes while using the patch can increase a girl's risk of certain side effects, which is why health professionals advise those who use the patch not to smoke.
+Most people who use the patch have no side effects.
+Smoking cigarettes while using the patch can increase the risk of certain side effects, which is why health professionals advise those who use the patch not to smoke.

-The side effects that some women have while using the patch are similar to those experienced with the birth control pill.
+Side effects from the patch are similar to those from the birth control pill.
 These may include:

 - irregular menstrual bleeding